+Oldham Athletic & Community Trust would like to promote and celebrate success by using photographs and images.
 This consent form should be completed by the parent or carer/guardian who has legal guardianship of any child, under 18 years old, who will participate in activities organised by the club/community trust.

-to recombine or in ones

-Name of Child (Print) DOB

-Current Address Post Code

-Name of school (if U16)

-To be taken by Oldham Athletic Football Club, Academy, Community Trust or its designated representative:

-As the legal guardian of the child, I agree that the images taken may be used in publicity materials and celebration publications produced by OLDHAM ATHLETIC FOOTBALL CLUB; EFL; EFLT, Community Trust(s) and/or any of their sponsors or future commercial partners/sponsors.
+Allow consent for videoing and photographs of a child.
+To be taken by Oldham Athletic Football Club, Academy, Community Trust or it's designated representative: AS the legal guardian of the child, I agree that the images taken may be used in publicity materials and celebration publications produced by OLDHAM ATHLETIC FOOTBALL CLUB, EFL, EFLT, Community Trust(s) and/or any of their sponsors of future commercial partners/sponsors.
 I agree images may be used on websites or social network sites managed by any of those groups.

-Images taken may be used for in publicity features including local press, website and social media.

-I understand that in addition, the images of my child MAY appear on live or recorded televised footage and understand any images will be safely stored and archived digitally or manually and may be used at any time for promotional or publicity purposes.

-I (NAMED BELOW) AM THE LEGAL PARENT OR GUARDIAN OF THE CHILD NAMED AND PROVIDE CONSENT FOR ANY IMAGE(S) TO BE USED AT ANY TIME FOR PROMOTIONAL OR PUBLICITY PURPOSES AS DESCRIBED ABOVE.

-I understand that I must contact the OAFC, Academy or OACT Designated Safeguarding Officer if family circumstances change and I wish to withdraw my consent, or if my child is now or becomes the subject any Family or other Court Orders.
+Images taken may be used in publicity features including local press, website, and social media.
+I understand that in addition, the images of my child may appear on live or recorded televised footage and understand any images will be safely stored and archived digitally or manually and may use at any time for promotional or publicity purposes.
+I (NAMED BELOW) AM THE LEGAL PARENT OR GUARDIAN OF THE CHILD NAMED AND PROVIDE CONSENT FOR ANY IMAGE(S) TO BE USED AY ANY TIME FOR PROMOTIONAL OR PUBLICITY PURPOSES AS DESCRIBED ABOVE.
+I understand that I must contact the OAFC, Academy or OACT Designated Safeguarding Officer if family circumstances change and I wish to withdraw my consent, or if my child is now or becomes the subject of any family or other court orders.

-All information submitted on this form will be used only for what it's intended and fall inline with our Data Protection Policy which legislation and guidance comes from General Data Protection Regulations 2018
+All information submitted on this form will be used only for what it's intended and fall in line with our Data Protection Policy which legislation and guidance comes from General Data Protection Regulations 2018.